FrankSzendzielarz/AlgorandVisualStudio/ContractDevelopment/CSharpGuidelines.md

 Signed and unsigned are permitted.

+## Decimal

+Floating point decimal is implemented in TEAL, though it is worth being aware that these operations are pretty expensive in terms of opcode budget.
+However, we feel that business applications should benefit from high precision fixed point calculations.

+The implementation is an approximation of .NET's core implementation, but with some differences in how truncation of unwanted zeros is carried out.
+Rounding simply checks if the following significant digit is 5 or over.

+## Structures

+Structures may used as inputs to ABI Methods.
+They **must** be declared with the ``[ABIStruct]`` decorator attribute.

+They can then be used for **readonly** operations.
+This will change in future as update operations on complex types are introduced.

+Structures cannot be instantiated in this version, they can only passed in as ABI parameters and then passed around.

+## Arrays

+Byte arrays can be read and updated.

+Other array types can be accessed in a readonly way from ABI structures or ABI arguments.

+Some types of array, the primitive types (``int[]``,``uint[]``, ``long[]``, etc) , can be declared as local variables and used as recipients of elements from ABI structures or arguments.
+This list will be enhanced over time.

+Update capability is on the roadmap.

 ## Strings

 String support is very limited as there is no agreed encoding format for the platform, and, it seems, no plans to